FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `n_mh_burn::Int`: Number of blocks to discard as burn-in for Metropolis-Hastings.
 - `mh_thin::Int`: Metropolis-Hastings thinning step.
 - `parallel::Bool`: Flag for running algorithm in parallel.
-- `n_parts::Int`: Number of particles.
-- `n_blocks::Int`: Number of parameter blocks in mutation step.
-- `n_mh_steps::Int`: Number of Metropolis Hastings steps to attempt during the mutation step.

 ##### Sequential Monte Carlo Settings
+- `n_particles::Int`: Number of particles.
+- `n_smc_blocks::Int`: Number of parameter blocks in mutation step.
+- `n_mh_steps_smc::Int`: Number of Metropolis Hastings steps to attempt during the mutation step.
 - `λ::S`: The 'bending coefficient' λ in Φ(n) = (n/N(Φ))^λ
 - `n_Φ::Int`: Number of stages in the tempering schedule.
 - `resampling_method::Symbol`: Which resampling method to use.